-To achieve success in all aspects of life, it helps to discover your passion.
+To achieve success in all aspects of life, it helps if you know what your passion is.

 It took us many years to find our passion and at one point in our lives, we didn’t think we’d ever find it.